 An elevator pitch is something that you have in your back pocket, just in case.
 You never really know when you’ll get to use it.
 For that reason, they tend to be generic.

 However, there are times when you know you’re going to meet a bunch of lawyers, or designers, or brewers.
 When that happens, you can create a custom pitch.
-Find out about the field you’re targeting.
+Find out about the industry you’re targeting.
 You don’t have to become an expert but make sure you understand the big issues.

 Look at your own firm, and think how your services can be tailored to solve your prospect's issues.